ca0v/keyword-search/README.md

 While the above algorithm works if the user is familiar with the document, it does not recognize spelling errors or phrases.

+### Known Issues
+TODO: Presently the thesaurus is not using stemmed words, so it is basically useless.

 ## Sample Questions

 Here are the sample questions I was given to test the algorithm, one has a typo: